 Several notes are necessary.
-The VMWare Workstation version used was 5.5.1 Build 19175 and VMWare Server was of version 1.0.1 Build 29996.
+The VMWare Workstation version used was 5.5.3 Build 34685, Virtual PC 2007 was 6.0.156.0.
 All of the virtual machines have been tested one after another, so for this test I did not run two of them simultaneously!
+For Virtual PC 2007 the hardware virtualization features of the CPU on the host machine where used.
+The following table shows the respective values for the host system: